canonical/snapcraft/docs/publish-to-a-branch.rst

 Publish to a branch
 ===================

-A branch is an optional finer subdivision of a `channel <https://snapcraft.io/docs/channels>`__ which allows for the creation of a temporary and short-lived sequence of snaps.
+A branch is an optional finer subdivision of a :term:`channel` which allows for the creation of a temporary and short-lived sequence of snaps.
 They’re typically used by snap developers to push fixes or temporary experimental builds on-demand.

 Branch names convey their purpose, such as ``fix-for-bug123``, but the name isn’t exposed in the normal way, such as with ``snap info``.
 Instead, they can only be installed by someone who knows the branch name, and this is usually only shared by the snap developer to test a specific fix or release.